vknowable/connext-router-track/README.md

 # Connext Router track security advises

-Here are some few security tips if you are planning to run a router on the connext
+Here are a few security tips if you are planning to run a Router on Connext

 ## Unexpected Docker/UFW Interaction -- Securing the Router's API Endpoint

-Please be aware that Docker will by default override UFW/iptables rules.
-If you're using the Docker Router, check that you're not accidentally exposing your Router API endpoint externally.
+Please be aware that Docker will override any UFW/iptables rules by default.
+If you're using the Docker Router, check to see if you're not accidentally exposing your Router API endpoint externally.

 **Example:**
-After configuring UFW on a server running the Docker Router to block `ROUTER_EXTERNAL_PORT` (defined in the `.env` file -- `8000` by default), we expect the following to fail from an external machine:
+After configuring UFW on a server running the Docker Router to block `ROUTER_EXTERNAL_PORT` (defined in the `.env` file -- `8000` by default), we would expect the following to fail from an external machine:

 `curl http://x.x.x.x:8000/config`